top of page

 So how will you find all the discoveries waiting to be explored?

-Were Your Ancestors Old Enough?
+Were Your Ancestors Old Enough to Serve in the Military?

 When you do not know if your ancestor served in a military conflict, this chart will give you an idea of the typical age for those who served in the military.
 But also, review the rounded number of persons who served in each conflict.